| BIOGRAPHY

 studied mathematics and the writings of Locke, Bacon and Newton.
 Jefferson

 referred to them as the three greatest individuals the world had ever seen.
+Playing the violin was another hobby of Thomas.
+Curious in all

 fields of knowledge he often studied for fifteen hours in a day.
 While in